 Code Reviews: Just Do It

-In The Soft Side of Peer Reviews, Karl Wiegers starts with a powerful pronouncement:
+In Humanizing Peer Reviews, Karl Wiegers starts with a powerful pronouncement:

 After participating in code reviews for a while here at Vertigo, I believe that peer code reviews are the single biggest thing you can do to improve your code.
 If you're not doing code reviews right now with another developer, you're missing a lot of bugs in your code and cheating yourself out of some key professional development opportunities.
 As far as I'm concerned, my code isn't done until I've gone over it with a fellow developer.